Usergitbit/EchelonExtractor/README.md

 ## Change Log

-09 December 2020 - v1.3.0 change extracted echelons to be in list format and added drag and drop
+09 December 2020 - v1.3.0 changed extracted echelons to be in list format and added drag and drop

 22 November 2020 - v1.2.0 Added multi-threading support